Berlin, New Hampshire History

 Picture

-The Harvest Christian Fellowship is the newts church in Berlin and is serving the community well.
+The Harvest Christian Fellowship is the newest church in Berlin and is serving the community well.

 Click here to see their website